zhmeya/daily-exercise/README.md

-#some exercises about different text style and the way of insert picture and website.
+#some exercises about different text style and the way of inserting picture and website.